green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

 If you are trying to calculate an energy per container you should set the `idle-duration` configuration value high enough so you get a stable value to base the offset on.

 We recommend at least *120 s*.

+### 18. Internal Networking Only
+External networking introduces variable latency in your benchmarks and thus should be avoided whereever possible.

+One method to achieve this is to set the network to internal only.
+See [Docker Compose directive](https://docs.docker.com/reference/compose-file/networks/#internal).
+ GMT supports this feature natively.

+ In case you need access to external networking we recommend you at least try to cache the request in a warmup run and then run the final benchmark on the cached / internally mirrored result.